lasscat/namemcpy/README.md

 [DarkOnion0](https://github.com/DarkOnion0)

-# TODO 🧠 (my personal stuff todo excuse my grammar)
+# TODO 🧠
-get server ping with getPing() update examples and make docs\
+Get server ping with getPing()
+Make a 'read the docs'
+Update examples.

-also the problem with not showing all skins because of the page showing just a couple use the dedicated url to get all skins
+Fix the problem with not showing all skins because of the page showing just a couple use the dedicated url to get all skins.